uribo/bucky/README.md

-BUCKY: Helpers for literature management with GitHub issues
+BUCKY: Helpers for literature management as GitHub actions
 ======

 ## Example

-<p align="center"><b>Based on the title in the issue, buckey will obtain information on the paper that author, title, publisher etc..</b></p>
+<p align="center"><b>Based on the title in the issue, buckey will obtain information on the paper that author, title, publisher etc.</b></p>

 <p align="center"><img width="620" src="inst/demo.gif?raw=true"></p>